mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-PrometheusCredentialsSecretRef holds the name of a secret containing the Prometheus username & password
+PrometheusCredentialsSecretRef holds the name of a secret containing the Prometheus. username & password

 <table>